kernelsmith/about/pubs/realtek_sdk.md

 The impact to an affected device has not changed since the 1990's, when this class of vulnerability should probably have been eradicated.
 However, the current explosion of devices following this type of development path drastically exacerbates the industry-wide impact.

 Though the warning bell has been sounded previously, apparently not every developer has heard it.
 There's absolutely no reason to echo strings to a file in a C/C++ program.
 Simply writing to a file on the system, as is very commonly done, should be done using standard file I/O.  Not to mention there are safer ways to invoke the system commands, such as with execve().
-According to the website Shodan (from which the heat map below is drawn), [almost 850,000 devices](https://www.shodan.io/search?query=realtek+port%3A%221900%22) that expose this functionality to the public Internet are possibly vulnerable.
+According to the website Shodan (from which the heat map below is drawn), [almost 850,000 devices](https://www.shodan.io/search?query=realtek+port%3A%221900%22) that expose this functionality to the public Internet are possibly vulnerable.  ![shodan_vuln_heatmap][shodan]

-### Image here

 Shodan data is not free of false positives, however, so this should be viewed as an upper bound.
 Data from the Sonar project (dated 2015-04-27) indicates there are nearly 158,000 devices that are almost certainly vulnerable.